SERVIR-Amazonia/trinidad-and-tobago-training/time-series-change1/lt-tutorial-1.md

 However, we also see an example of a purple disturbance with an odd spatial pattern (lower right figure).
 Hovering over the chart itself and examining the grey source data, one can inspect which years of data are actually present.
 In doing so, it emerges that many years of source data are missing.
 This occurs when clouds are present.

-**Setting the Parameters in the GUI**
+**Generating LandTrendr Outputs**

-1. LandTrendr Options: You can update the input parameters for the algorithm by expanding the "LandTrendr Options" menu of the GUI.
+Step 1.
+LandTrendr Options: You can update the input parameters for the algorithm by expanding the "LandTrendr Options" menu of the GUI.
 A basic video showing this process is here: [https://youtu.be/TNQOdHIg24s](https://youtu.be/TNQOdHIg24s).
 Many of the values have been pre-set to work for Nepal, but you can adjust them for your region.
 For example, after experimentation, TCW (Tasseled Cap Wetness) was found to be an index that works well in Nepal’s environments.
 The date range choice is one of the more important choices in the LandTrendr implementation process.
 The user must balance the goal of using images in times of year when clear observations are most likely against the goal of finding the change of interest.
 Full parameters description are [here](https://github.com/wespestad/MRV/blob/9380035aff6fd7b65dc8b28bb28ae3e9f4deff3d/Modules_2/change_detection_landtrendr_v3.md#353-exploring-impacts-of-the-fitting-parameters)

     * *Max Segments*: Set to 8.
 With about 30 possible years of data, eight segments is still appropriate, as it is well under the 3:1 ratio rule of thumb